EdwardOlmos/AccountOwner/ReadMe.txt

 - SPA, there are GET and POST APIs.
 - Dependency Injection.
 A Logger was implemented in the application.
 That is the LoggerService.
 It logs certain actions on the application and logs them to the location provided in the nlog.config file.
 - Authentication using JWT
+- Authorization
 --------------------------------------------------------------------------------------
 Some Structures
 The backend utilizes Interfaces and Wrappers (Respostiory Wrapper) to maintain clean code.
 The frontend utilizes a Shared folder to maintain directives, services, and modals.
 Also, for the Owner and Account pages, there are folders that combines their appropriate components.
 A custom directive was made for datepicker (used for date types).

+There is a 401 code when a user requests details of an owner (once data is present is on the Owner Actions page) They will be directed to the page but the information will be missing.